Anuv Jain

 Anuv Jain is an Indian singer songwriter and composer.
-He is known for his simple chorded songs with lyrics that deal with love and heartbreak.
+He is known for his simple chorded songs with lyrics that deal primarily with love and heartbreak.
 His music primarily contains an acoustic guitar or ukulele, unaccompanied by percussion or other instruments.

 Considered among the most popular and streamed Indian indie artists, "Baarishein" (2018), "Alag Aasmaan" (2020), "Gul" (2021), "Husn" (2023) and "Jo Tum Mere Ho" (2024) are some of his best known works.
-Husn and Jo Tum Mere Ho charted at No.1 on Apple Music India and Spotify India charts for all genres.
-Husn also ranked among the most streamed Indian songs of 2024 on the year-end-charts of all the music streaming platforms.
-Anuv featured in the Forbes India 30 Under 30 List of 2023.
+"Husn" and "Jo Tum Mere Ho" charted at No.1 on Apple Music India and Spotify India charts for all genres.
+"Husn" also ranked among the most streamed Indian songs of 2024 on the year-end-charts of all the music streaming platforms.
+Anuv featured in the Forbes India's 30 Under 30 List of 2023.